Billings library temporarily closing again

 Effective Wednesday, Oct.
 14 through Monday, Nov.
 9, the Billings Public Library will be closed to the public.

 The library tentatively plans to reopen to the public on Tuesday, Nov.
-10, but is subject to change in response to the developing COVID-19 situation in Yellowstone County.
+10, but the date is subject to change in response to the developing COVID-19 situation in Yellowstone County.

 During the closure, the library will continue offering curbside pickup, according to a press release from the library.
 Curbside service will continue to be available 11 a.m.-5 p.m.
 Monday-Friday.